krishkamani/ChatApp/README.md

 #### Note: I am working on a new version Android Studio 3.6

-<a href="https://www.youtube.com/channel/UCV8auqEr_jx606MqyeyIPpw?sub_confirmation=1">Subscribe</a> My Channel , like video and share to your friends.
+Don't Forget to <a href="https://www.youtube.com/channel/UCV8auqEr_jx606MqyeyIPpw?sub_confirmation=1">Subscribe</a> My Channel , like video and share to your friends.
 If you want to learn any new things then comment over that.
 We will make new video on that As soon As Possible.

 ## Features:
 - Login with email or Phone Number